chaosvector/vim-business-model-canvas/relationships.md

 # Customer Relationships

-- What type of relationships does each of a our Customer Segment expect us to establish and maintain with them?
+- What type of relationships does each of a our Customer Segments expect us to establish and maintain with them?
 - Which ones have we established?
 - How are they integrated with the rest of our business model?
 - How costly are they?